June 7, 2023

 Following on the extreme side of suggestive names are arbitrary names that speak to the brand’s personality.
 While fun and memorable, they have no direct reference to the business operations, services, or products.

-A good starting point to naming your business: consider brand identity, industry, and your target audience.
+A good starting point for naming your business: consider brand identity, industry, and your target audience.
 You’ll then want to consider different types of business structures.
 Every business structure has naming rules.

 • Limited Liability Corporations (LLC): If choosing to name your business according to this business structure, you must include the phrase “limited liability company” or at least “LLC” or “L.L.C.”